Liverpool's worst fears realised: FSG must spend this summer to end reliance on Salah & Mane

 He will almost certainly leave at the end of this season – although Liverpool do have the option to extend his contract by a year, should he reach a set amount of appearances.

-This is the real challenge facing Klopp and Liverpool’s football staff, led currently by Michael Edwards but which will have a new man, Julian Ward, at the helm from May.
+This is the real challenge facing Klopp and Liverpool’s staff, led currently by Michael Edwards, but which will have a new man, Julian Ward, at the helm from May.

 Not only do they have key contract decisions to make (Salah, Mane, Firmino, Keita and Oxlade-Chamberlain are all up in less than 18 months), but they also need to plan for the future while refreshing the present.